k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

     Cron - crontab command
 - *ARGS: String which represents a json to pass additional arguments to the update job command. e.g. {"userJobName":"userTest"}

-NOTE: in order to update cron job to one time job, use EXEC_INTERVAL=''
+NOTE: in order to update a cron job to a one-time job, use EXEC_INTERVAL=''
 </p>
 <p>&nbsp;</p>